AdaCore/spark2014/docs/lrm/source/subprograms.rst

    :ref:`tasks-and-synchronization`) or it is synchronized only due to being *constant after elaboration* (see section :ref:`object-declarations`).

-   Two names that denote reachable elements of the same interfering stand-alone object, or which denote parts of the same interfering parameter, are said to *potentially introduce aliasing* if they might denote overlapping regions of memory, either themselves or through one of their reachable elements.
+   Two names that potentially overlap (see section :ref:`access-types`) and which each denotes an interfering object are said to *potentially introduce aliasing via parameter passing*.
    [This definition has the effect of exempting most synchronized objects from the anti-aliasing rules given below; aliasing of most synchronized objects via parameter passing is allowed.]
-   [The term "reachable element" is used in this definition instead of "part" in order to treat deferencing like component selection.]

 2. A formal parameter is said to be *immutable* in the following cases: